diffblue/cbmc/jbmc/src/java_bytecode/README.md

 The Java language contains high-level programming concepts like virtual functions and throw/catch semantics.
 These need to be rewritten in terms of other, more fundamental operations in order to analyse the Java program.
 This operation is referred to as "lowering".
+See Background Concepts for more information.

 The following lowering operations are done on Java bytecode after converting into a basic `codet` representation.